Mobile Ordering

 3. You're unable to manage delivery directly or in hybrid form

-If delivery logistics aren’t structured, either through your own drivers or third-party integrations, execution becomes the bottleneck regardless of the ordering setup.
+If delivery logistics aren't structured β€” either through your own drivers or third-party integrations β€” execution becomes the bottleneck regardless of the ordering setup.

-Before we review how the two models compare, let’s understand what a custom build is.
-Simply put, it means developing your own ordering and delivery system from scratch, either with an in-house engineering team or an external development agency.
+Before reviewing how the two models compare, it helps to understand what a custom build actually is.
+Simply put, it means developing your own ordering and delivery system from scratch β€” either with an in-house engineering team or an external development agency.

 You own the code, infrastructure, and feature roadmap, and are responsible for building, testing, maintaining, and updating the platform over time.

 Some large pizza chains choose the custom build route to support highly specific workflows, but it requires ongoing technical ownership rather than a one-time setup.
-Here’s how it differs from a white labeling solution:
+Here's how it differs from a white label solution:

-Time to launch Several months, often longer Days to a few weeks
+Time to launch Several months, often longer Days to weeks β€” some restaurants launch in as little as one day with guided setup

 Feature readiness Built over time Available out of the box